-Continue implementation of the RPA-18 2040 LRTP for Harrison, Mills, and Shelby Counties and the non-urbanized portion of Pottawattamie County.
+Develop and implement the RPA-18 Long Range Transportation Plan update for Harrison, Mills, and Shelby Counties and the non-urbanized portion of Pottawattamie County.
 Support local long range planning initiatives, including updates to comprehensive plans and other transportation studies.
-MAPA will continue to work with partners such as Golden Hills RC&D to implement the Loess Hills recreation plan- a key component of which is the preservation of the rich natural resources in the RPA-18 region.

-Work with transportation service providers, human service agencies, and related stakeholders to encourage, coordinate, and implement plans, actions, and programs to enhance the transportation opportunities of the elderly, handicapped, and economically disadvantaged and incorporate elements of other related transit programs into the RPA-18 transportation planning activities.
+MAPA will continue to work with partners such as Frontier Iowa Trails - Golden Hills Resource Conservation & Development.
+Work with transportation service providers (SWITA), schools, human service agencies, and related stakeholders to encourage, coordinate, and implement plans, actions, and programs to enhance the transportation opportunities of the elderly, handicapped, and economically disadvantaged and incorporate elements of other related transit programs into the RPA-18 transportation planning activities.

 Assist RPA Region 13 with the maintenance and implementation of the PTP for RPA-18 and coordination with other transportation services in the region.
+Work with local stakeholders for the lowa secondary roads Safe Streets for All planning initiative.

 Provide staff support of on-going planning initiatives in the RPA-18 region.
 Coordinate transit activities and incorporate human service considerations into the RPA-18 planning process.
 Provide input and participate in maintenance and implementation of the SWITA PTP and related activities, which include holding two TAG meetings per year.
-Participation in bimonthly Frontier Iowa Trails group meetings.
+Participation in bi-monthly Frontier lowa Trails group meetings.
 Ongoing coordination regarding the Loess Hills recreation plan is anticipated semi-annually.
+Ongoing coordination with County engineers for the Safe Streets for all discretionary planning grant.

-220 Total Staff Budget & Hours
+I 220 Total Staff Budget & Hours

 Total Federal Local Hours

-\$20,530 \$16,424 \$4,106 367
+Ī \$26,977 \$21,582 \$5,395 482